Love to Learn, Learn to Love

 Who we have to help:

-Mrs Ffion Carr – Assistant Principal and School SENco.
+Mrs Ffion Carr – Assistant principal for Inclusion.
 Mrs Carr has the role of regularly reporting to our school governors in all matters regarding children with Special Educational Needs and Disabilities.
-Mrs Carr teaches Kestrels class which is year 5 and 6.
+Mrs Carr has a non-teaching role as Assistant Principal and monitors the progress of all pupils.
 Mrs Carr successfully completed the National Award for SEN Co-ordination in 2014.

-Mrs Liz Holmes – Principal.
-Mrs Holmes is an experienced Principal who works closely with Mrs Carr to monitor progress of all children throughout school.
+Mrs Liz Holmes – Executive Principal.
+Mrs Holmes is an experienced Principal who works closely with Mrs Carr to strategically lead and monitor progress of all children throughout school.

-Mrs Marie-Claire Wigley- Link Governor for SEND.
-Mrs Wigley is responsible for SEND and meets regularly with Mrs Carr.
-She also reports to the governors to keep them all informed.
+Mrs Debbie Sharp- Link LAC member for SEND.
+Mrs Sharp is responsible for SEND and meets regularly with Mrs Carr.
+She also reports to the LAC committee to keep them all informed.

 Class teachers are every child’s first educators and are responsible for the progress of all children within their class.